 With the increasing need for I'm, and the use of web chatting and communicating programs and applications, the need for a handy application to send a PrintScreen shot of your whole PC desktop screen, your active window or even only a small part of any window is increasing too.
 Also,there is an increasing need to be able to annotate or mark your PrintScreen.
 This is especially important when you are trying to show someone on the other end of your I'm messenger what you are looking at on your screen, or trying to help the person over an issue he or she is having.

 I have tried several, and recently I came across one of those applications that is an open source.
 Plenty of useful handy marking features are incorporated in it, and it can also be configured to upload your PrintScreen to several photo servers like "Flickr", "Jira Server", "Picasa web" and "Skitch".
 As I said, it is an open source, and it was created by "Janusz Gorycki".

 Downloading, Reporting Issues and Installation

-- 1You can download it from:http://code.google.com/p/mazio/downloads/list .
+- 1http://code.google.com/p/mazio/downloads/list .
 Save the installation file mazio-setup-1.2.1.exe to your hard disk, and click on it to install.
 Agree to the EUA, then click "Next".
 Choose the installation location or accept the default destination folder.
-The space required to install is very small, 1.5MB.Advertisement
+The space required to install is very small, 1.5MB.You can download it from:Advertisement